Andzelmas/pinKbd_daemon/README.md

 # pinKbd_daemon
-Daemon that converts Pisound-Micro and Raspberry Pi GPIO pin info to keyboard events
+Daemon that converts chip for Raspberry Pi GPIO pin info to keyboard events.

+The name of the chip can be entered in the pin_config.json filename.
+So this can be used for the Rpi own GPIO or some other brand.

 ### Install
 Need to be able sudo /usr/bin/pinKbd_daemon without a password.